vijo30/doc-copilot-challenge/README.md

 ### Current Limitations
 - **Single-format Support:** The system currently only handles PDF files.
+- **Advanced Features:** The optional features (summarization, comparison, classification) have not yet been implemented.
 - **Basic UI:** The user interface is functional but lacks advanced features and a polished design.
 - **Cost:** Reliance on a paid LLM API (OpenAI) can be a cost factor for extensive usage.